svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 ### The importance of tail-recursion

 When writing recursive functions one must be careful not to exhaust all stack.
-It is possible to write recusive functions that evaluate in constant space (not growing linear with number of calls) and these recursive functions are called tail-recursive.
+It is possible to write reclusive functions that evaluate in constant space (not growing linear with number of calls) and these recursive functions are called tail-recursive.